nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

-It's possible that a variant with `$k_v > 1$` might arise, because even though evolution has done a very good job of optimizing genes for their original roles our experimental setup isn't quite the same environment.
+It's possible that a variant with `$k_v > 1$` might arise, because even though evolution has done a very good job of optimizing genes for their original roles, it's possible we might stumble upon a change which makes yeasts perform better in *this* artificial experimental environment.
-Gains tend to be pretty
-marginal though so it's safe enough for now to assume `$0 \leq k_v \leq 1$`.
+Gains tend to be pretty marginal though so it's safe enough for now to assume `$0 \leq k_v \leq 1$`.

 ### Fitting Curves